-Annually, the Society will perform random and targeted oversights on reviews and reviewers using a risk-based approach.
+Annually, the Society will perform random and targeted oversights on reviews and reviewers using a riskbased approach.
 The selections are based on the criterion for selection as outlined in the AICPA Peer Review Program Oversight Handbook, Chapter 2.
-At least 1% of all reviews performed in a calendar year are subject to oversight and will include a minimum of 1 system and 1 engagement review.
+At least 2% of all reviews performed in a calendar year are subject to oversight and will include a minimum of two system and two engagement reviews.

-Oversights are performed by either a member of the Peer Review Committee, other qualified peer reviewers or the program's technical reviewers.
+Oversights are performed by either a member of the Peer Review Committee, other qualified peer reviewers, or the program's technical reviewers.
 A Peer Review Committee member or designee will perform all system reviews and must-select engagement oversights.
 This committee member must meet team captain requirements and experience.